moki-moki/web-obsi/README.md

   - [x] Make function for deleting folders and notes
   - [x] Make function for moving notes to different folders
   - [x] Make function for renaming notes
   - [ ] Implement error checking when renaming notes/folders.
-So the empty string isn't accepted
+So the empty string is by default (No title)
 - [ ] Add optimistic updates and data revalidation
   - [ ] Add optimistc update when deleting a note inside a folder
 - [ ] Find better approach to deleting notes that are in folder